-With adequate upkeep, your air conditioner will provide worry-free cooling for years.
-But, just like any other machine in your house, it will ultimately need to be upgraded.
-Knowing when to install a new one is important to prevent expensive repairs, expensive utility bills and interruptions to your comfort.
+With adequate upkeep, your air conditioner will provide worry-free performance for a long time.
+But, just like any other appliance in your residence, it will at some point need replacement.
+Knowing when to get a new one is important to prevent pricey repairs, expensive energy bills and interruptions to your comfort.

-When it includes being cool and your home’s energy efficiency, our Comfort Zone, LLC specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are several things you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it includes being cool and your house’s energy efficiency, our Comfort Zone, LLC professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-Most of the time, the Department of Energy says the majority of air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to start prepping for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a new one.
+On average, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s wise to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a new one.

-How reliable is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it frequently malfunctioning?
-When your air conditioner is less dependable it’s time to start considering getting an upgraded one.
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner is less reliable it’s time to start considering getting an updated one.

-Over your air conditioner’s life span, it’s anticipated for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life span, it’s normal for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

-Every air conditioner has a SEER rating, which ranks how efficiently it uses electricity to produce cooling.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner has a SEER rating, which measures how efficiently it consumes electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal guidelines.
+However, your air conditioner becomes less efficient as it ages.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over time through improved energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are usually costlier but could pay for themselves over their life span through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Are you comfy when your air conditioner is working?
-Or are you constantly dialing down the temperature to remain cool?
-An aging air conditioner could have trouble keeping your house comfy as a result of lower efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full blast constantly, these air conditioners run at multiple speeds to adjust your comfort.
+Or are you continuously dialing down the temperature to stay cool?
+An old air conditioner may struggle to keep your home comfy as a result of lower efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners run at multiple speeds to adapt your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
 If noise is a concern, check with us about getting a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s similar to a normal conversation.
+Many of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort required from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust settings as needed.
+Getting a smart thermostat is a good method to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for not much.
+The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter settings as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a surefire way to ensure smart thermostat compatibility.
+If you have an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made due to its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.

 If your air conditioner is operating fine, you can keep on using it.
 However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
-That’s due to the fact Freon is only available in limited, recycled amounts.
+That’s because Freon is only available in reduced, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, because pressure requirements are different.
+But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

 Our Professionals Make Air Conditioning Installation Stress-Free

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate over the years.

-We realize that air conditioner cost is your number one question.
-That’s why working with Comfort Zone, LLC for air conditioning installation in Cape Coral and surrounding areas is stress-free and affordable.
-Our techs will help you select the right model for your needs and then review all the possibilities.
+We realize that air conditioner cost is your top question.
+That’s why collaborating with Comfort Zone, LLC for air conditioning installation in Cape Coral and surrounding areas is stress-free and affordable.
+Our techs will help you choose the right model for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.